Generative AI Project Template

 .github/workflowsfor GitHub (Testing the AI system, local models with Ollama and the dockerized app) - [x] Local CI/CD pipelines: GitHub Actions using

-github act - [x] GitHub Actions for deploying to GitHub Pages with mkdocs gh-deploy
+github act - [x] GitHub Actions for deploying to GitHub Pages with properdocs gh-deploy

 Documentation tools:

-- [x] Wiki creation and setup of documentation website using Mkdocs
+- [x] Wiki creation and setup of documentation website using properdocs (mkdocs-material)

 - [x] GitHub Pages deployment using mkdocs gh-deploy plugin